 Over all, this album is a really nice luxurious, yet also simple sounding album.
 Using a covers album as a career comeback was probably a fairly safe bet, although it’s a shame that we don’t get to hear any of Rick’s own songwriting here.

-Still, his voice is flawless and rich, and the production is slick with plenty of grand and delicate sounds within it, and also plenty of space to breath.
+Still, his voice is flawless and rich, and the production is slick with plenty of grand and delicate sounds within it, and also plenty of space to breathe.

 Cast aside the Never Gonna Give You Up years, this is an older Rick Astley, who sounds like he taught Michael Bublé and Jamie Cullum how to make music.